Bartica massacre

-The Bartica Massacre refers to the murder of twelve residents of Bartica, Cuyuni-Mazaruni, Guyana, murdered by the criminal gang led by Rondell "Fineman" Rawlins.
+The Bartica massacre was a 2008 mass murder of twelve residents of Bartica, Cuyuni-Mazaruni, Guyana, murdered by the criminal gang led by Rondell "Fineman" Rawlins.
 Rawlins and many of the other suspected gang members were later killed by Guyanese security forces.
 This massacre was part of a series of murders that appeared to have begun with the Mash Day Prison break.

 Events

 On Sunday night, February 17, 2008, a number of gunmen attacked the mining community of Bartica, Essequibo, killing twelve residents and injuring several others.
 The group of about twenty armed gunmen arrived at Bartica by speed boat.
 They landed at the Transport and Harbours wharf around 10pm on Sunday night.
 Upon arrival, they attacked the Bartica Police Station, where they killed Lance Corporal Zaheer Zakir, Constable Shane Fredericks and Constable Ron Osbornes.
 After murdering the three police officers, the gang stole cash, arms, ammunition and a vehicle from the police station.
 Using the stolen police vehicle, they drove through the streets of Bartica shooting at civilians, fatally wounding Irwin Gilkes.
 They then proceeded to CBR Mining, where they killed Irving Ferreira, stole arms and ammunition, and removed two safes containing cash and gold.
 Next, they shot and killed Dexter Adrian before returning to the wharf.
 At the wharf, they executed Abdool Yassin Jr, Deonarine Singh, Errol Thomas, Ronald Gomes, Baldeo Singh and Ashraf Khan.
 After their one-hour rampage, the gunmen departed from Bartica by boat.